TechieTeee/Neard/README.md

 - Future community (Lol, if the repo gets enough stars I might start a Discord or Telegram channel )
 - For bug reports and feature requests, please [open an issue](https://github.com/TechieTeee/Neard/issues).

-## Acknowledgments

-We would like to express our gratitude to the Near Protocol community and all contributors who have helped shape and improve this tool.

 ## License